Abstract on Natural disasters

-In our article on ‘World War 3 Predictions and Armageddon‘, we have provided the strong likelihood of catastrophic events of higher intensity happening unless humankind changes its ways and adopts a more sāttvik lifestyle and adopts spiritual practice as per the Universal six basic principles of spiritual practice.
+In our article on ‘World War 3 Predictions‘, we have provided the strong likelihood of catastrophic events of higher intensity happening unless humankind changes its ways and adopts a more sāttvik lifestyle and adopts spiritual practice as per the Universal six basic principles of spiritual practice.

 These catastrophic events will come in the form of both unprecedented natural disasters and wars.
 The destruction that will follow will be a cleansing of the planet of people who are more Raja–Tama in their basic nature.
 The climate change and effects of natural disasters will get worse before they get better.

 To give our readers an idea of the scale of destruction, the tsunami that hit Asia in 2004 created devastation that is approximately 1/1000th of the destruction that will happen to cleanse the planet of Raja–Tama.
 The weather patterns and natural disasters will begin to start settling down after 2025 and will come back to normal in about 50-60 years from 2025.

 4. Biological disasters